Florida A&M University: Student life

 FAMU is one of the largest HBCUs in the nation with a student body of nearly 10,000 students hailing from all regions of the United States and several foreign countries.
 Individuals part of the FAMU community are affectionately referred to as "FAMUly" or members of "Rattler Nation".
 FAMU has over 100 student organizations on campus.

 Notable student organizations

 Student Government Association

 The Student Government Association (SGA) is the official voice of the student body and is divided into three branches: Executive, Judicial, and Legislative.

 FAMU Royal Court

 Miss FAMU, Mister FAMU, and other students represent the university in its royal court.
-Miss FAMU, Mister FAMU, and female students known as "attendants", are elected by the student body; there is a Freshman, Sophomore, Junior, Senior, Graduate attendant and Queen of Orange and Green.
+Miss FAMU, Mister FAMU, and female students known as "attendants", are elected by the student body; there are one each of freshman, sophomore, junior, senior, and graduate attendants and a queen of "orange and green".
 The male "escorts" of the attendants are appointed by Mister FAMU through an application process.
-The only male escort that wears a crown besides Mister FAMU is the King of Orange and Green.
+The only male escort that wears a crown besides Mister FAMU is the king of "orange and green".
 The attendants and escorts are undergraduate students, except for one attendant and one escort who are graduate students.